Motor Setup

 -

-Verify you are attempting to connect to the correct device, generally it is "e-Bike".
+Verify you are attempting to connect to the correct device, generally it is "e-Bike" or "ASI devices" for example.
 Placing the phone as close as possible to the controller and refreshing the Channel page helps identify the correct controller to connect to as it should have the highest strength %.

 -